Skip to main content

 • The amount does not exceed the budgeted amount for that subrecipient

-• Is this modification to subcontract?
+• Is this a modification to the subcontract?

 • What is changing in the subcontract?

 • If extending, be aware of the Prime end date.
 A sub-award/subcontract cannot extend past the Prime end date.
-Also, you may not want the sub to have the same end date as the prime for turn-around times on final reports
+Also, you may not want the sub to have the same end date as the prime for turnaround times on final reports

 The Budget is the financial expression of the project or program as approved during the award process.
-It is not uncommon for a PI to determine that for the efficient performance of the project, he/she must re-budget funds from one budget line or category to another.
+It is not uncommon for a PI to determine that, for the efficient performance of the project, he/she must re-budget funds from one budget line or category to another.

 The justification should describe: